bpb27/rewa/NOTES.md

-TODO
+# TODO

+- single script to add a new movie + episode
 - sidebar scroll
-- probably card view for table on mobile
+- card view for table on mobile
-- single script to add a new movie + episode
-- imdb rating / rottenmater rating
 - table top bar responsiveness
-- academy awards stuff (not available via TMDB - would be cool to have a dedicated table - doesn't exist anywhere)
 - clear button in input, or fix onBlur sitch
 - more stuff to movie sidebar
+- meta props for sharing

+# NICE TO HAVE

+- imdb rating / rottenmater rating
+- academy awards stuff (not available via TMDB - would be cool to have a dedicated table - doesn't exist anywhere)
-- other filter components like year slider, host checklist/typeahead
+- other filter components like year slider, host checklist/typeahead (or filter sidebar)
-  - could do a filters sidebar
 - person most involved list
+- ditch css modules?
-- search bar on top cat page
+- actor viz sensor + search? search on other pages?
-- year bar

 # IMDB list of all rewatchables movies